Home»Blog»Yes, your bank needs to blog. Here’s why.

 Consumer behavior is evolving rapidly; we’re really all millennials now.
 We have high expectations of companies we patronize, we want personalized experiences, demand mobile-friendly technology, and we consume information quickly – lots of information.
 It’s not surprising that 88% of consumers first go online to conduct their own research prior to opening a bank account (CA Web Stress Index).

 Given the insatiable demand for useful information that we all have, especially in matters related to finance, blogs are a powerful asset that should be a foundation of any bank digital marketing strategy.
-Here are just a few reasons to prioritize content marketing at your financial institution:
+Here are 5 reasons your financial institution should prioritize content marketing in 2022 and beyond:

 1. Blog content helps you deliver on your bank’s mission statement